How to Marry in Cheshire East

 Are there any restrictions for non-UK citizens?

 There are special procedures when either partner is a non-EEA (European Economic Area) national who is subject to immigration control.
 If this applies to you, please contact your local Register Office for further advice.
-There are also proposed changes to the legal preliminaries and waiting period for marriage which will apply from 2nd March 2015.
-See the gov.uk. website for further details.
+For further details, see the gov.uk website.

 Can I personalise my ceremony?

-If you wish to personalise your ceremony with your own readings and music or if you would like to discuss any aspect of your ceremony, please do not hesitate to contact your Ceremonies Officer who will be happy to discuss your requirements.
+If you wish to personalise your ceremony with your own readings and music or if you would like to discuss any aspect of your ceremony contact your Ceremonies Officer who will be happy to discuss your requirements.

 Where can I obtain further information?